TravelerVihaan/CppExercises/README.md

 INFO: In each folder are source code files and one pdf document with described tasks which had to be realised in programs.

 Exercises in PDF files are in PL language.

+WARNING - In Part5 are done only 2 tasks.